cssmh/book-sharing-client/README.md

 4. The login page includes a "forgot password" option.
 5. Logged-in users will be automatically redirected to the home page if they attempt to access the login/register page.
 6. The home page features a sleek design with various components using AOS.
 Lottie Animation is used for the BookHaven icon.
 7. The design is fully responsive for both mobile and tablet devices.
+Added skeleton in Home page popular books while loading.
 8. Users can view all books on the "All Books" page and use the search function to find books by name or provider.
 9. Users can add, delete, and update books.
 When adding a book, there is regex validation for a valid phone number, ensuring only valid Bangladeshi phone numbers are accepted.
 10. When a user updates their profile photo and name, these changes will automatically reflect across all their book data, including the provider's name and photo.